-One thing that I have craved for investors is a tool that allows you to sync all your investment accounts in one place that also gives you more investment related analysis.
+One thing that I have craved for investors is a tool that allows you to sync all your financial accounts – your investment portfolio, checking and savings accounts, credit cards and other loan accounts – in one place, and then provides an investment-related analysis of your entire portfolio.

-Mint does a fantastic job of giving you numbers, but falls short on giving you a greater insight into your overall portfolio.
+Mint does a fantastic job of giving you numbers, but falls short on providing any financial insight.

-I was excited to learn more about it that I immediately signed up.
-I’m currently synching all my investment accounts and giving Personal Capital a try.
+So when I discovered a Personal Capital, I was so excited to learn more that I immediately signed up and synced all of my investment accounts to it.

 What is Personal Capital?

-Personal Capital is an online toolset that will help you:
+Personal Capital is an online tool, available from your desktop or phone, that will help you:

 - Provide investment options that are tailored to your goals

 This is fantastic.
 You see, financial advisors that focus primarily on wealth management can be costly to keep around.
 They charge either a percentage of assets managed or a flat hourly rate that can run as high as several hundred dollars per hour, plus trading commissions and administrative fees.
 So, while these advisors can certainly be excellent, they’re mostly unreachable unless you have millions of dollars to invest.

 What’s more, these wealth advisors aren’t really there to teach you how to put together a budget, they strictly manage your money.

 Personal Capital to the rescue.